 - Structures must not transfer their load to the drain, which is shown by using the angle of repose (see diagram below).

 - If the easement is designed to allow overland flow, the flow must not be obstructed.

 - If footings are required near a Council drain and the exact location of the drain is not confirmed, the property owner must uncover the drain at their cost.

-- The structure can moved or easily disassembled.
+- The structure can easily be moved and disassembled.

 - The structure is not placed over a pit or the Legal Point of Discharge.

 The following diagram shows how to calculate minimum footing depths to satisfy angle of repose requirements:

 The following is a list of structures which may be approved, provided all other conditions are met:

 - Small sheds – less than 20m2, made of lightweight materials

 - Outbuildings – less than 20m2, made of lightweight materials